TylerHats/OpenSigWeave/README.md

 * **Self-Hosted Webmail:** Horde, Roundcube, SOGo (Mailcow default), and Nextcloud Mail.

 *Note: If a user sends a reply from an unrecognized client, the Lua engine acts defensively.
 It will safely abort the inline injection and append the signature to the absolute bottom of the email rather than risk placing it in the middle of a sentence.*

 ---

+## 💡 Usage Tips
+* **External Builders:** For the best results with multi-column layouts, it's recommended to design your signature in an online generator and use the Sanitize & Import feature.
+* **Variable Injection:** When using external builders, simply type {{ first_name }}, {{ title }}, etc., directly into their form fields.
+When you import the HTML into OpenSigWeave, these will become dynamic placeholders.
+* **Table Support:** If you paste a table into the "Advanced HTML" editor, the Visual Editor will lock to protect your layout.
+To return to the Visual Editor, you must clear the signature or remove the <table> tags.

+---